google/starthinker/tutorials/architecture.md

 ### [Job Worker](../starthinker_ui/recipe/management/commands/job_worker.py)

 Scalable back end for pulling and executing jobs.
 Multiple machines can be [deployed](deploy_enterprise.md) with several workers each.
-Collision detecion is built in, each worker will reserve tasks.
+Collision detection is built in, each worker will reserve tasks.
 If a worker stops working, other workers will begin pulling dropped tasks.
 The [deploy](../install/deploy.sh) script offers 4 scale options, that can be extended to any size budget permitting.
+The worker has [full test coverage](../starthinker_ui/recipe/tests.py) for safe maintenance.

    1. [Database](cheat_sheet.md#production) - Database polled by worker requesting recipe jobs.
    1. [Job](../starthinker_ui/recipe/models.py) - A task returned to the worker containing all information to run it.